-As of March 31, 2021, the Company had not yet commenced operations.
-All activity for the period from December 18, 2020 (inception) through March 31, 2021 relates to the Company's formation and the initial public offering (the "Initial Public Offering"), which is described below, and since the Company's Initial Public Offering, the search for a business combination target.
+As of June 30, 2021, the Company had not yet commenced operations.
+All activity for the period from December 18, 2020 (inception) through June 30, 2021 relates to the Company's formation and the initial public offering (the "Initial Public Offering"), which is described below, and since the Company's Initial Public Offering, the search for a business combination target.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the Initial Public Offering.
+The Company will generate non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.